jakobhuerner/jakobhuerner.github.io/_posts/2022-10-08-last_building_plots_take_shape_around_freie_mitte_at_nordbahnhof_vienna.md

 !["Grätzl im Wandel" - The last building plots take shape around Freie Mitte at Nordbahnhof Vienna](../images/20221008/nordbahnhof_autumn-14.jpg)

-Pictures taken with the Sony A7C and the FE 4-5.6/28-60mm.
+Pictures taken with the Sony A7C and the Sony FE 4-5.6/28-60mm.